ruskichris/ruskichris/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; I am an eager rookie developer, with the yearning desire to learn more about reverse engineering and the use of C++ in controlled enviornments.
+- 🤔 &nbsp; I am a junior developer that primarily focuses on JS/TS(X).
+I love writing backends for complex projects that involve conprehensive data structuring and formatting.
+Currently working on Resolute, the new era of website bulding.
 - 🌱 &nbsp; If life gives you lemons, you sell those lemons and make profit!

 <h3> 🛠 &nbsp;Tech Stack</h3>